 4. OOO Farms

 Founded by four Mumbaikars — Shailesh Awate, Abhay Bhatia, Karan Khandelwal and Pranav Khandelwal — OOO Farms is a class apart when it comes to organic/sustainable farms.
 Of the litany of organic farms in India, this one is different and what sets it apart is its conscientious approach towards farming, which principally focuses on indigenous foods.
 Triple O farms have helped turn a lot of heads with their concerted efforts on bringing traditional methods of farming and indigenous seeds, veggies and fruits to the limelight.
-Their take on sustainability is holistic as it focusses not only on the produce, but also on the ecosystem and community entwined with it.
+Their take on sustainability is holistic as it focuses not only on the produce, but also on the ecosystem and community entwined with it.
 They are credited for reviving almost 14 varieties of rice, alongside other obscure veggies and produce that without their attention, could have gone extinct.
 Plus points to OOO farms for taking things a notch up via community driven initiatives, which includes offline events like pop-ups collaborations with restaurants, awareness programs and native-seed-donation drives and leveraging urban local markets (like the one at Dadar in Mumbai) to promote indigenous produce.

 5. InSeason Fish